joejag/techblog/_posts/2018-01-28-bdd-acquisition-models.md

 If you can get your team talking about the work before the work takes place, and automation checks at the right level then you are in a good BDD place.

 I've seen __process driven__ work wonders, and I've seen __tooling driven__ hamstring teams.
 If you came to BDD via tooling driven then you are in a good place to start looking at testing throughout your process.
 I wouldn't recommend staying where you are.

+*Update*: Seb Rose and Gáspár Nagy have written a book on the __process driven__ model if you'd like to learn more: http://bddbooks.com/